hard-nett/docs/docs/overview/governance/proposals/lifecycle.md

 **Abstract** - Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the motivation and specification sections.
 Someone should be able to read only the abstract to get the gist of what this specification does.

 **Motivation** - The motivation section should describe the "why" of this proposal.
 What problem does it solve?
-What benefit does it provide to the Evmos network?
+What benefit does it provide to the Terp network?

 **Proposal Type Specific Content**